-Founded in March 1997, Indigenous People is a non-profit cultural education organisation based in Brighton.
+Founded in March 1997, Indigenous People is a non-profit cultural education organisation currently based in Brighton.

 Indigenous People aims to raise levels of individual and social health and wellbeing by encouraging and educating people, particularly children and young people, in how they can become more active producers of art and culture rather than remaining mere passive consumers of the mass media.
 The charity seeks to highlight the sense of inclusion and belonging that can be generated by participation in local community cultural activities exemplified by traditional African drumming, dancing and singing and to promote cultural sensitivity and the celebration, rather than fear, of cultural diversity.
 It therefore seeks to tackle discrimination and prejudice which are invariably the product of cultural ignorance.
 Finally, the charity also seeks to promote sustainability by highlighting the worth of non-material avenues of human fulfilment and to support efforts to preserve the planet’s bio-cultural diversity and the knowledge embodied in traditional cultures of the natural world and how to conserve it.